-Regression: Chapter 9
+Regression: Chapter Nine

+When making decisions, we mostly follow the principle of pleasure.
+Stoicism and other similar philosophical currents are outdated nowadays, since life is not a source of suffering anymore, but an infinite source of pleasure.
+True, people still die, but it’s also true that we don’t get attached emotionally as much as people from your era.
+This is not Buddhism or any sort of spiritual enlightenment, but simple awareness of our solitude.
+We’re single entities that happen to converge from time to time, but we never lose our individuality.
+If a raindrop falls into the sea, it appears to be lost, but if that raindrop is self-aware, when it evaporates it regains its identity.
+It may be changed; it may keep some sea molecules as a souvenir, but it’s still the same raindrop.
 Especially when it comes to relationships, the principle of pleasure is always followed to decide whether to remain with someone or not.
 There are no ideal partners but only good enough partners.
 That is, we don’t idealize anyone but love with our eyes open.
-If someone is attractive enough so as not to trigger our instinctive roving eye, and if he or she is interesting and kind enough to make for a bearable coexistence, we stick to them; otherwise, we keep on looking.
+If someone is attractive enough so as not to trigger our instinctive roving eye, and if they are interesting and kind enough to make for a bearable coexistence, we stick to them; otherwise, we keep on looking.
 But Valentine would have none of it.
 He argued that what makes someone special is that you bestow on them your attention, that you choose them to be special.
 This is, clearly, circular reasoning, which doesn’t bear the slightest scrutiny, because in that case, anyone can be special, which renders everyone inconspicuous.
-However illogical this statement may be, it holds a grain of truth: no one is special, but we make them so.
-The only issue with Valentin’s statement is that it strips us of our power to give and take back freely the gift of our attention.
+However idiosyncratic attraction might be, it is still beyond our control, so our decision to bestow our attention on someone is always based on feelings and not the other way around.
+Valentine’s statement is nevertheless partially true: no one is special by themselves, but we make them so when we choose them.
+It’s the same as with The Mona Lisa: It may be a wonderful painting, but it’s nothing if there’s no light to make it observable.
+The only issue with Valentin’s view is that it focuses only on our power to give and take back freely the gift of our attention, ignoring our natural and acquired inclinations.

 On a different note, Milena broke up with Valentin.
 It was bound to happen, but Valentin seems not to accept this fact.
-They could’ve had a chance at happiness if he’d toned down his romanticism, but it worsened when he met her.
+They could’ve had a chance at happiness if he’d toned down his romanticism, which in fact worsened when he met her.
 He seemed to be boycotting his happiness, and, honestly, it was a sad view to see.
-I only know what Valentin told me, but how he told me was the major hint.
-He was unhinged all the time, more than regularly.
-This is why seclusion is recommended for people with regression.
-Now I know.
+I only know about it only from what Valentin told me, but the way he told it was the major hint about his state.
+He was completely unhinged, more than usual.
+Now I know exactly why seclusion is recommended for people with regression.
 Generally, meeting someone is a good catalyst for regular people.
 They become more integrated with society and develop new long-term goals for their lives.
 Biologically, it also triggers hormonal changes that boost psychological evolution.
-Being in an exclusive sexual relationship is positive all the time, except in cases of emotional or psychological imbalance, like Valentin’s.
-As soon as I came back, I went to see him in person.
-I admit I didn’t keep in touch while on vacation, except for a few messages exchanged, one of which informed me that he and Milena had stopped seeing each other two weeks before I came back to Posnan.
-I expected him to already be recollected when I came back, but it was as seeing a case of an ancient viral disease.
-His emotional state was worsening.
-He was like the feverish reaction to viruses we used to have before modern medicine.
+Having been in a sexual relationship, therefore, has always a positive effect, except in cases of emotional or psychological imbalance, like Valentin’s.
+Because, even after it is over, there remains the momentum given by our previous rush of emotions.
+If the frustration and apathy inherent to any breakup are neutralized, this momentum can be properly channeled into a moment of great beauty or genius.

 soyjuanma86